4 Smoky Mountain Waterfalls That You Absolutely Need to See

 4. Abrams Falls

 Maybe you are looking for more dramatic Smoky Mountain waterfalls, well Abrams Falls has exactly what you are looking for.
 Although Abrams Falls is only 20 feet high, the large volume of water rushing over the falls makes up for its lack of height.
 Then at the bottom of the waterfall, is a long, deep pool of water that makes this scene even more breathtaking.
+It’s no secret that Abrams Falls is one of the best Great Smoky Mountains waterfalls.
 To get to the falls, you will hike 5 miles through a pine-oak forest.
 The trail is considered moderate in difficulty.

 The turnoff for the trailhead is located past stop #10 on the Cades Cove Loop Road, just follow the signs to the trail.